Clemensreijnen/clemensreijnen/README.md

 # Clemens Reijnen

-Hello 👋 I'm a maintainer of several internal and public projects at (Sogeti)[https://github.com/sogeti].
+Hello 👋 I'm a maintainer of several internal and public projects at [Sogeti](https://github.com/sogeti).
 The most recent project is the (DevSecOps Reference Architecture)[], a visual of DevOps practices and my last article on LinkedIn is on Enterprise DevOps – how to avoid the chaos.
 DevOps and cloud are close to my heart.

+My work @Sogeti covers the [Sogeti Cloud Services](https://www.sogeti.com/services/cloud/) where next to the cloud native and migration portfolio I also support solutions like the [Artificial Data Amplifier](https://www.sogeti.com/services/artificial-intelligence/artificial-data-amplifier/).

+[SogetiLabs](https://labs.sogeti.com/), a community of 150 technology leaders from Sogeti worldwide, is the community I'm most related with.
+SogetiLabs covers a wide range of digital technology expertise: from embedded software, cyber security, deep learning, simulation, and cloud to business information management, IoT, mobile apps, analytics, testing, and blockchain technologies.
+The focus is always on leveraging technologies, systems and applications in actual business situations to maximize results.

 ## Get in tough